Image Menu

 Auto-Blend Layers

-The Auto-Blend Layers function enables you to put different images together in order to create either a panoramic scenery with seamless transitions or stack images one above the other in order to increase the depth of field of macro photos.
-The individual photos have to be present as layers and these layer have to be selected for this functionality to work.
+The Auto-Blend Layers function enables you to put different images together in order to create either a panoramic scenery with seamless transitions or to increase the depth of field of macro or other types of photos.
+The individual photos have to be available as layers (Best use Open As Layers or Place Documents As Layers) and these layers have to be selected for this functionality to work.

 If you are trying to blend panorama photos or want to combine macro shots taken without a tripod it is advisable that you apply the Auto-Align Layers feature beforehand in order to have the layers correctly positioned.
 Otherwise the result may not be as expected.